-- To pPromote and enhance, when possible, the skills of the client in accessing and utilizing supports and services - To develop Use the capacities of social networks and relevant human services providers to promote the functioning and well-being of the client to enable independent functioning - To promoteMonitor service effectiveness while providing services and supports in the most efficient manner possible - To link, cCreate, and/or promote formal and informal systems to provide the client with resources, services, and opportunities
+- Promote and enhance, when possible, the skills of the client in accessing and utilizing supports and services - Use the capacities of social networks and relevant human services providers to promote the functioning and well-being of the client to enable independent functioning - Monitor service effectiveness while providing services and supports in the most efficient manner possible - Create and/or promote formal and informal systems to provide the client with resources, services, and opportunities

-Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ???
+Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 &???

-STANDARD 1: The case manager should
+STANDARD 1: The case manager should-

-- have post high school training of an associate, bachelor, or masters degree in a field related to health and human services.
-Have an associate, bachelor, or master degree in a human services-related field. - The case manager shall havePossess the knowledge, skills, and experience necessary to competently perform client-centered case management duties, which include knowledge regarding the scope of services for older adults and their needs. - Participate in ongoing, formal evaluation of their practice to advance client well-being, assess the appropriateness and effectiveness of services and supports, and improve practice.
+- Have an associate, bachelor, or master degree in a human services-related field. - Possess the knowledge, skills, and experience necessary to competently perform clientcentered case management duties, which include knowledge regarding the scope of services for older adults and their needs. - Participate in ongoing, formal evaluation of their practice to advance client well-being, assess the appropriateness and effectiveness of services and supports, and improve practice.